 I just saw my neighbor run inside and turn out the lights.
-It was quite a site.
+It was quite a sight.
 She is 90 and I had no idea she could move that fast.
 I think she saw me coming over with a basket of zucchini.
 I was going to leave it on her doorstep but I was afraid she would trip over it and fall down.
 In my head I hear, “You killed my mom with zucchini!”

 So when Jules came home from work, he asked what’s for supper.

 “zucchini casserole and zucchini slaw with pickled zucchini!”
 I said.

 But we had toasted zucchini bread for breakfast, Jules whined.

 I was thinking that if I sounded excited about it (hence the exclamation marks) he would be excited about eating our fresh from the garden bounty.

 Tomorrow, let’s go out to dinner, he said.

 “I can’t!
 I can’t leave the zucchini that long.
 They will be two feet long by the time we come back.”